kleitonmac/About/README.md

 ---

-### 03 / TEC Engenharia ES
+### TEC Engenharia ES

-**Corporate Engineering Website**
+**Corporate website for an electrical engineering company**

-A production website developed for an electrical engineering company, focused on **performance, responsive design and technical SEO**.
+A production website designed to strengthen the company's digital presence and present its engineering services and projects through a responsive and optimized interface.

 **Engineering highlights**